 In other words, these Protestant scholars are not looking for a literal kingdom.

-The kingdom of God will begin at the start of the Millennium (which is the time of the first resurrection, Rev 20:4-6) and will have its largest harvest afterwards.
+As far as the kingdom of God goes, one portion will begin at the start of the Millennium (which is the time of the first resurrection, Rev 20:4-6) and will have its largest harvest afterwards.

 The kingdom of God starts very small (Daniel 2:36b), but will take over the whole earth (vs. 36b,44-45).
 This appears to be the meaning of the parable of the mustard seed.
 This is something that most scholars who read it simply do not seem to understand.